NBA Rumors: CJ McCollum & Robert Covington Could Be Headed To Warriors For Package Centered On Draymond Green

 The Golden State Warriors entered the 2020-21 NBA season with the hope of reclaiming their throne and reviving their dynasty.
-However, with Klay Thompson set to be on the sideline for a long period of time due to injury, some people have doubts if it’s still possible for the Warriors to achieve their main goal this year.
-If they are serious about fully dominating the loaded Western Conference and winning the NBA championship title, Golden State should strongly consider making major roster upgrades before the 2021 trade deadline.
+However, with Klay Thompson set to be on the sideline for a long period of time due to injury, some have doubts if it's still possible for the Warriors to return to the top this year.
+If they are serious about dominating the loaded Western Conference and winning the NBA championship, Golden State should strongly consider making major roster upgrades before the 2021 trade deadline.

 In a recent article, Eddie Bitar of Fadeaway World came up with a blockbuster trade idea that would enable the Warriors to acquire CJ McCollum and Robert Covington from the Portland Trail Blazers.
 In the proposed scenario, Golden State would be sending Draymond Green and Kelly Oubre Jr. to Portland in exchange for a package that includes McCollum, Covington, Anfernee Simons, and two future first-round picks.